Soul And / Or Related Artists

 bobbi humphrey

-Bobbi Humphrey is a jazz flautist whose musical tastes leaned toward fusion and smooth jazz-pop.
+Bobbi Humphrey is a jazz flautist whose musical stylings have embraced fusion, mainstream jazz and dance genres.

 She began playing flute in high school and continued her studies at Texas Southern University and Southern Methodist University.

-Dizzy Gillespie saw Humphrey play at a talent contest at Southern Methodist, and impressed with what he had heard, he urged her to pursue a musical career in New York City.
+Dizzy Gillespie saw Bobbi play at a talent contest at Southern Methodist, and impressed with what he had heard, he urged her to pursue a musical career in New York City.

 She followed through on his advice, getting her first big break performing at the Apollo Theatre on Amateur Night.